efugier/smartcat/README.md

 where `~/.cargo/` is the cargo home, you can find it with `which smarcat` after installing it.

+On the first run, the program will ask you to generate some default configuration if it cannot find them.
+More about that in the [configuration section](#Configuration).
 ## A few examples to get started

 ```
-cat Cargo.toml | smartcat -c "write a short poem about the content of the file"
+cat Cargo.toml | sc -c "write a short poem about the content of the file"

 A file named package,
 Holds the keys of a software's age.